-EXAMPLE: By making an agreement under clause 24.4 an employee who worked 2 overtime hours is entitled to 2 hours' time off.
+EXAMPLE: By making an agreement under clause 25.5 an employee who worked 2 overtime hours is entitled to 2 hours' time off.

-- (e) Time off must be taken: - (i) within the period of 6 months after the overtime is worked; and - (ii) at a time or times within that period of 6 months agreed by the employee and employer. - (f) If the employee requests at any time, to be paid for overtime covered by an agreement under clause 24.4 but not taken as time off, the employer must pay the employee for the overtime, in the next pay period following the request, at the overtime rate applicable to the overtime when worked.
+(e) Time off must be taken:

-- (g) If time off for overtime that has been worked is not taken within the period of 6 months mentioned in clause 24.4(e), the employer must pay the employee for the overtime, in the next pay period following those 6 months, at the overtime rate applicable to the overtime when worked. - (h) The employer must keep a copy of any agreement under clause 24.4 as an employee record. - (i) An employer must not exert undue influence or undue pressure on an employee in relation to a decision by the employee to make, or not make, an agreement to take time off instead of payment for overtime. - (j) An employee may, under section 65 of the Act, request to take time off, at a time or times specified in the request or to be subsequently agreed by the employer and the employee, instead of being paid for overtime worked by the employee.
-If the employer agrees to the request then clause 24.4 will apply, including the requirement for separate written agreements under clause 24.4(b) for overtime that has been worked. - NOTE: If an employee makes a request under section 65 of the Act for a change in working arrangements, the employer may only refuse that request on reasonable business grounds (see section 65(5) of the Act). - (k) If, on the termination of the employee's employment, time off for overtime worked by the employee to which clause 24.4 applies has not been taken, the employer must pay the employee for the overtime at the overtime rate applicable to the overtime when worked.
+- (i) within the period of 6 months after the overtime is worked; and - (ii) at a time or times within that period of 6 months agreed by the employee and employer. - (f) If the employee requests at any time, to be paid for overtime covered by an agreement under clause 25.5 but not taken as time off, the employer must pay the employee for the overtime, in the next pay period following the request, at the overtime rate applicable to the overtime when worked. - (g) If time off for overtime that has been worked is not taken within the period of 6 months mentioned in clause 25.5(e), the employer must pay the employee for the overtime, in the next pay period following those 6 months, at the overtime rate applicable to the overtime when worked. - (h) The employer must keep a copy of any agreement under clause 25.5 as an employee record. - (i) An employer must not exert undue influence or undue pressure on an employee in relation to a decision by the employee to make, or not make, an agreement to take time off instead of payment for overtime. - (j) An employee may, under section 65 of the Act, request to take time off, at a time or times specified in the request or to be subsequently agreed by the employer and the employee, instead of being paid for overtime worked by the employee.
+If the employer agrees to the request then clause 25.5 will apply, including the requirement for separate written agreements under clause 25.5(b) for overtime that has been worked.